cunybpl/nycet_pnp/src/content/guides/systems/hot-water-loop.md

 ### Primary-flow System

 A primary-flow HWH loop system consists of pumps that circulate hot water from the designated zone to the boilers.
 The components are shown in Figure 1.
-Primary pumps are usually headered to allow for the minimum flow through the boiler, usually with multiple pumps to allow for staging and redundancy; however, a boiler-dedicated pumping design can also be found in some facilities.
+There are usually multiple pumps in the system to allow for staging and redundancy.
+These pumps often pump water into a single common pipe called a header, which allows them to run in parallel and service multiple chillers; however, some facilities have a single pump dedicated to each chiller.
 Primary-flow systems can be either constant-primary-flow or variable-primary-flow.

 A <strong>constant-primary-flow system</strong> usually has a staged heating system and constant speed HWH loop pumps.